bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Entrance store refactor
-* Get rid of current scene change listeners.
-* Make new scene change listener like song change listener.
-* If isSongChangeDone is true, then scene change listener handles scene change.
-If not, then song change listener handles it.
+* If isSongChangeDone is not true, then song change listener handles scene change.
 * Audit all log transitions.
 Still needed?
 * Make curtain animation smooth.